2025 enrolments are now open. Enquiries welcome 9560 6371. Book a tour or Enrol now.

 Bullying prevention at Glen Waverley South Primary School is proactive and is supported by research that indicates that a whole school, multifaceted approach is the most effect way to prevent and address bullying.
 At our school:

-• We identify and implement evidence-based programs and initiatives from The Resilience Project that are relevant to preventing and addressing bullying and help us to build a positive and inclusive school climate.
+- We identify and implement evidence-based programs and initiatives from The Cyber Safety Project, that are relevant to preventing and addressing bullying and help us to build a positive and inclusive school climate.

 For further information about our engagement and wellbeing initiatives, please see our Student Wellbeing and Engagement policy.